sriyaa1504/cse15l-lab-reports/lab-report-1.md

 4. Logging Out
 ```

 >  1. Installing VScode

-- The ==first step== is to install a code editor on your device, I recommend VSCode or Visual Studio Code.
+- The first step is to install a code editor on your device, I recommend VSCode or Visual Studio Code.
 - To do so, go to their website and follow the commands written to download and install VSCode.
 - If you are able to successfuly install it, the follow screen should be visible:
 ![Image](first.png)

 >  2. Remotely Connecting

 - The next step in this lab is how to use VScode to connect to a remote computer so that you can perform tasks there
 - If you're on windows :